 What about the skeptics?

-I was interested to see how the skeptics would respond to the argument and the research on Facebook.
+I was interested to see how the skeptics would respond to the argument and the research.
 It can certainly be a lion’s den on these atheist forums, but in the end I was more persuaded than ever that Biblical circumcision is a very powerful argument supporting the truth of The Bible.

-Here’s a couple of actual challenges taken from the discussion.
+Here’s a couple of actual challenges taken from an atheist Facebook group discussion.
 My rebuttals are presented below:

 Skeptic: 'There were many different cultures before The Jews started doing circumcision.
 They mostly ripped it off from others.
 The Bible isn't evidence of your claim at all.'